FP (programming language)

 FP (short for functional programming) is a programming language created by John Backus to support the function-level programming paradigm.
 It allows building programs from a set of generally useful primitives and avoiding named variables (a style also called tacit programming or "point free").
-It was heavily influenced by APL which was developed by Kenneth E. Iverson in the early 1960s.
+It was heavily influenced by APL developed by Kenneth E. Iverson in the early 1960s.

 The FP language was introduced in Backus's 1977 Turing Award paper, "Can Programming Be Liberated from the von Neumann Style?", subtitled "a functional style and its algebra of programs."
 The paper sparked interest in functional programming research, eventually leading to modern functional languages, which are largely founded on the lambda calculus paradigm, and not the function-level paradigm Backus had hoped.
 In his Turing award paper, Backus described how the FP style is different:

 FP itself never found much use outside of academia.
-In the 1980s Backus created a successor language, FL, which was an internal project at IBM Research.
+In the 1980s Backus created a successor language, FL as an internal project at IBM Research.